Frequently Asked Questions

 Right Path House is ideal for adults (18+) who:

-Want a structured sober living home with accountability before they return home
+Want a structured sober living home with accountability to actively practice a new lifestyle before they return home

 Prefer gender‑specific sober living for safety and focus